ZoeRorvig/password-generator/README.md

 Features Include:
 - A "Generate Password" button to start the process.
 - A prompt for the length of the password, which must be between 8 to 128 characters.
+    - If prompt is canceled, then no password is generated and it returns to the main screen.
     - Prompt: "How many characters would you like your password to contain?"
     - If the length is below 8 characters, it prompts "Password must be at least 8 characters."
     - If the length is above 128 characters, it prompts "Password must be less than 128 characters."